ixnoahlive/lavacake/README.md

 ```

 ### Configuring Lavacake
-Bun has two configuration file, one containing your tokens & the other containing your config.
+Lvacake has two configuration files, one containing your tokens & the other containing your config.

 First, create a new file called `token.json` and paste in the following: